straker/livingcss/README.md

 LivingCSS has a few helpful utility functions that you can use in custom tags or in the `options.preprocess` function.

 * `livingcss.getId(name)` - Get a hyphenated id from the name.
-Useful for generating ids for the DOM or URL names.
+Useful for generating ids for the DOM or a URL.

     ```js
     livingcss.getId('Section Name');  //=> 'section-name'